Table of Contents

-In this type of shoring, the wall plates are placed against the wall and are duly secured to it.
-The system of cleats and needles is used for providing support to the inclined struts.
+In this type of Shoring, the wall plates are placed against the wall and duly secured.
+The cleats and needles system is used for supportingduly secured

 The width of the strut and the straining piece is the same.

-When the distance between the walls to be strutted apart is considerable, a horizontal shore alone cannot be effective and thus a trussed framework of members is used to serve the function of a flying sore.
+When the distance between the walls to be strutted apart is considerable, a horizontal shore alone cannot be efpracticalnd thus a trussed framework of members is used to serve the function of a flying sore.

 The method of erection of the flying shore can be explained in brief as follows:

 1. Initially, the ground is set before the erection of the flying shore such that the measurements and the angles get adequate attention.

 2. Then, the cleats are duly nailed to their positions on the wall plates.
 The first pair is provided to provide additional support to the horizontal shore, whereas the remaining teams are provided to impart strength to the struts.

 3. It must be ensured that the cleat for the horizontal beam adjacent to the surrounding wall is thick enough to allow for the wedges and an excellent overlay by the beam.